anuragsharma1098/playwright-automation/README.md

 wraps a test's key assertion, and on failure draws a red outline around the specific locator that assertion cared about, screenshots it, and attaches it to the report as `failure-highlight (<label>)` — so the report doesn't just say _what_ failed, it visually points at _where_.
-See it in the sample report on either intentional-failure entry.
+Run `demo-intentional-failure.spec.ts` and open the HTML report to see it.

 ## Project structure